 Like with all phase transitions, it comes down to the molecular level.
 The researchers found that when a jumping crystal is heated, energy builds in the form of tension between the molecules arranged in the crystal.
 Once the temperature reaches around 75 ºC, all of the molecules move in unison, and the tension is released in the form of a jump.
 While each molecule moves only a small fraction of a nanometer (about ten-million times smaller than the crystal itself), the combined movement of all the molecules together leads to a rapid change in the crystal’s shape.
 It is that shape change that causes the crystal to spring up into the air.

 For most jumping crystals the same forces that cause the jump can also blow the crystal apart.
 Naumov and his colleagues posit that their crystals can withstand those forces because they are relatively soft and flexible.
 The crystals described in JACS can carry on jumping through repeated heating cycles without sustaining any detectable damage.
 These crystals will also hop once when cooled to very low temperatures–the result of another phase transition.
 Unfortunately, that lone leap leads the crystal to a wintery grave, but as long as it is kept out of the cold, the crystal will survive to jump another day.

-This is exciting news for scientists who hope to use these materials to perform mechanical work.
-While you should not hold out this winter for jumping crystal powered machines that will stir your cocoa, but the scientists hope that their findings will aid in the design of new varieties of resilient jumping crystals that can be incorporated into tomorrow’s most energy efficient devices.
+This is exciting news for scientists who hope to use these materials for mechanical work.
+While you should not hold out this winter for jumping crystal powered machines that will stir your cocoa, the scientists hope that their findings will aid in the design of new varieties of resilient jumping crystals that can be incorporated into tomorrow’s most energy efficient devices.